gjtiquia/react-native-web-game-demo/README.md

 # React Native Web Game Demo

-A demo project to test the a game engine capable of running in both mobile and web using an Expo managed workflow while using React Native Skia as the graphics library.
+A demo project to test a game engine capable of running in both mobile and web using an Expo managed workflow while using React Native Skia as the graphics library.

 ## Instructions